-- a.
-Lots: Lots created pursuant to an approved plan are subject to the conditions of that plan approval until the lot is sold (i.e. after Final Plat approval), at which point a lot becomes subject to the provisions of Section 9.3.3. - Note: Unless otherwise specified, lots created pursuant to an approved plan as noted above are subject to any enduring conditions and/or easements associated with that development and recorded on the plat that pertain to tree and vegetation preservation/removal. - b.
-Open Space/Common Areas: Vegetation and trees within areas designated as open space and/or common areas are required to be maintained continually per the approved plan and/or applicable easements.
-Such areas and plantings must meet the post-warranty provisions of this ordinance, maintain approved buffers and easements, and are subject to Section 15.3 Violations.
+Note: Unless otherwise specified, lots created pursuant to an approved plan as noted above are subject to any enduring conditions and/or easements associated with that development and recorded on the plat that pertain to tree and vegetation preservation/removal.

-Commented [TA37]: The permitting process does not prohibit the removal of trees; it requires a process for removal to be
+Open Space/Common Areas: Vegetation and trees within areas designated as open space and/or common areas are required to be maintained continually per the approved plan and/or applicable Commented [TA36]: This is the work that often takes place prior to a development application being submitted.
+It makes it clear that a landowner can't pre-emptively cut trees in anticipation of development in order to avoid the ordinance requirements.
+Other jurisdictions take this approach.

-Commented [TA38]: This section establishes standards for the removal of trees on lots not considered to be existing lots (i.e. they are part of an approved plan).
+Commented [TA37]: This section establishes standards for the removal of trees on lots not considered to be existing lots (i.e., they are part of an approved plan).
 It provides clear guidance for common open spaces and other areas required to be maintained as part of a master plan.